statiagov/gesmew/guides/content/developer/tutorials/extensions_tutorial.md

 ### Adding a Controller Action to HomeController

-Now we need to extend `Gesmew::HomeController` and add an action that selects "on sale" products.
+Now we need to extend `Gesmew::HomeController` and add an action that selects "on sale" establishments.

 ***
 Note for the sake of this example that `Gesmew::HomeController` is only included